So, you have decided to dedicate your life to caring for others and now it’s time to choose where you want to focus.

 Translational research in rheumatic diseases is expanding rapidly with new findings about the genetic factors that influence disease susceptibility and severity.
 Translational researchers analyze discoveries generated during research in the laboratory and determine the impact on human health.
 Translational

-Pediatric Rheumatologists specialize in providing comprehensive care to children with rheumatic diseases.
-Learn about the ACR Pediatrics Residency Program.
+Pediatric rheumatologists specialize in providing comprehensive care to children with rheumatic diseases.
+Learn about the ACR Pediatric Rheumatology Residents Program.

 Because rheumatic diseases are often complex and affect many aspects of the patient’s life, effective management requires the